 The Department of Parks & Recreation (DPR), lead agency for CEQR and SEQRA review, proposes to restore Cedar Grove Beach.
 The project includes the demolition of a majority of vacant beach bungalows and adaptive reuse of others for park related purposes.
 The proposed action will provide improved beach access to the area for the general public and include the rehabilitation of existing parking areas on site, minor rehabilitation of the existing pick up sport play area, construction of a new playground and construction of a new bike path.

-This It's My Park season, volunteer with Friends of Kivlehan to do general cleaning in preparation for Halloween...
+This It's My Park season, volunteer with Friends of Kivlehan to spruce up the park in preparation for their annual...

 Directions to Great Kills Park

 Cedar Grove Beach is closed for swimming for the season.

 - Cedar Grove Beach Freshwater Wetlands Reconstruction and Planting

 - Clean-Up and Safe-Up of Beaches and Parks in Various Locations in Northern Staten Island

 - New Dorp Beach Site Restoration in Great Kills Park (Hurricane Sandy)

 - New Dorp Center Interior Reconstruction (Hurricane Sandy)